-The Center for Cancer and Blood Disorders (CCBD) is based at Children's Hospital Colorado on the Anschutz Medical Campus and provides care to children with cancer at several satellite locations throughout the state.
+The Center for Cancer and Blood Disorders offers services at Children's Hospital Colorado on the Anschutz Medical Campus and in Colorado Springs.
+Both of these facilities provide care to children on an inpatient and outpatient basis, with several satellite locations also available throughout the state.

 To help minimize the risk of infection, the Center for Cancer and Blood Disorders includes many unique features.
-All rooms on the inpatient unit are built to protect highly immune-compromised patients (those with weakened immune systems due to cancer or bone marrow transplant treatments such as chemotherapy and radiation therapy).
+On the Anschutz Medical Campus, all rooms on the inpatient units are built to protect highly immune-compromised patients (those with weakened immune systems due to cancer or bone marrow transplant treatments such as chemotherapy and radiation therapy).
 Because these patients are more susceptible to infection, our rooms have special HEPA filtration systems to clean the air.

 Other examples of our safe environment include enclosed light fixtures, double-paned windows, extra filters on sinks and ice machines, solid-surface ceiling tiles and non-carpeted flooring – all to decrease the exposure to fungal agents.

-In addition to our clean and safe facilities, there are a multitude of spaces on the 7th floor and at our satellite locations that support a caring and healing environment.
-We have large playrooms and single-use patient playrooms (for kids in isolation), a teen lounge, private consult rooms, exercise equipment and waiting rooms with computers for family use.
+In addition to our clean and safe facilities, there are a multitude of spaces that support a caring and healing environment.
+In both Aurora and Colorado Springs hospitals, we have large playrooms and waiting rooms with a variety of amenities for family use.

-The entire 48-bed inpatient unit has HEPA-filtered private rooms and bathrooms to help prevent infection, along with activity areas, consult rooms and family lounges.
+- The entire 48-bed inpatient unit on Anschutz Medical Campus has HEPA-filtered private rooms and bathrooms to help prevent infection, along with activity areas, consult rooms and family lounges.

-The Bone Marrow Transplant (BMT) Inpatient Unit has separate family amenities such as a patient playroom, a patient exercise area, a family lounge and a kitchen.
+- The Bone Marrow Transplant Inpatient Unit has separate family amenities such as a patient playroom, a patient exercise area, a family lounge and a kitchen.

-The Outpatient Clinic has a reception area (including a special BMT waiting area), intake rooms, consult rooms, exam rooms, procedure rooms, a teen lounge, a family lounge, specially pressurized rooms for patient safety and check-out scheduling stations.
-Plus, the CCBD outpatient clinic provides scheduling for all exams and appointments, which ensures continuity during a patient’s entire outpatient visit.
+- The Outpatient Clinic has a reception area (including a special bone marrow transplant waiting area), intake rooms, consult rooms, exam rooms, procedure rooms, a teen lounge, a family lounge, specially pressurized rooms for patient safety and check-out scheduling stations.
+Plus, our outpatient clinic provides scheduling for all exams and appointments, which ensures continuity during a patient’s entire outpatient visit.

-An Infusion Center is part of the outpatient clinic with private rooms and comfortable infusion chairs, multiple entertainment options, creative therapies and room service for meals.
+- An Infusion Center is part of the outpatient clinic with private rooms and comfortable infusion chairs, multiple entertainment options, creative therapies and room service for meals.
 The center is open 7 a.m. to 6:30 p.m.
-Monday through Friday and serves not only patients of the CCBD, but also any outpatient who requires infusion therapy.
+Monday through Friday.
 The Infusion Center allows many treatments to be delivered on an outpatient basis, rather than requiring overnight hospital stays.
 Outpatient infusions and transfusions are also given on most holidays and on weekends, allowing patients to avoid unnecessary overnight hospitalizations.

-The Pediatric Radiation Therapy Unit is located on the Anschutz Medical Campus at University of Colorado Hospital.
-Nurses from the CCBD at Children's Colorado provide kid-friendly care for pediatric patients requiring anesthesia during radiation therapy.
+- The Pediatric Radiation Therapy Unit is located on the Anschutz Medical Campus at University of Colorado Hospital.
+Nurses from Children's Colorado provide kid-friendly care for pediatric patients requiring anesthesia during radiation therapy.